 Can We Still Have Visiting Hours at the Funeral Home?

-Update - July 1, 2020 Yes, we are still scheduling visiting hours at the funeral home.
-In accordance with the New York State's most recent recommendations we are required to hold visitations one family at a time.
-This means that we are staggering visitors and services, so as to keep the number of people within the facilities to a minimum.
-You will be able to choose from a predetermined visitation and service block with approximately 30 people attending.
+Yes, we are scheduling visiting hours at the funeral home.
+In accordance with the New York State's most recent recommendations, we are still trying to keep the number of people within the facilities to a minimum.

 For those who are not attending services, consider visiting our memorial web pages to leave messages for the family, post pictures or videos, and view other tributes that may be there.

 Most churches and places of worship are open and are holding funeral masses/services.
 Policies change quickly and frequently, so we will have to check with your place of worship as needed to determine availability and their requirements.
 All the cemeteries are open but have various regulation such as, limiting the number of people and where the committal service is held.
 Calverton National Cemetery is allowing families at the cemetery again and the rendering of funeral honors has been reinstated.

 We are asking visitors to adhere to the following common sense guidelines: